mzzavaa/juggle-tech-demo/README.md

 4. Open your browser and visit http://localhost:1313

+### Deployment Notes

+The project uses relative URLs throughout, making it flexible for deployment in any environment:

+- **Local Development**: Works out of the box with `hugo server`
+- **GitHub Pages**: The GitHub Actions workflow automatically sets the correct baseURL for production
+- **Custom Hosting**: No configuration changes needed - the site adapts to where it's hosted

+This approach ensures maximum portability without requiring manual configuration changes.

 ## How to Fork and Deploy Your Own JuggleTech

 1. **Fork the Repository**